 Site A75 – Stansted – Land at Orford

-The Consultation document produced on behalf of Essex CC, identifies major issues with this site related to; Landscape & Visual Sensitivities, Biodiversity, Historic Buildings, Flooding, Access, Public Rights of Way, Geo-environmental, Hydrology, Soil Quality, Health & Amenity Airport Safeguarding.
+The Consultation document produced on behalf of Essex CC, identifies major issues with this site related to Landscape & Visual Sensitivities, Biodiversity, Historic Buildings, Flooding, Access, Public Rights of Way, Geo-environmental, Hydrology, Soil Quality, Health & Amenity and Airport Safeguarding.

-Along with these SMPC highlights the following specific concerns:,
+Along with these SMPC highlights the following specific concerns:

+Access and exit to and from the quarry site will be via the B1383 which is a main North/South transport route and passes directly through the centre of Stansted.
+Stansted’s roads are already suffering with the constant stream of gravel trucks going through the village.
+These issues are well known by Essex Highways.
+Adding another estimated 200-300 heavy vehicle movements per day, with all the associated pollution and safety issues, will be a disaster, is completely unacceptable and would compound an already intolerable traffic situation.

 Public Rights of Way (PROW) and Bridleway.
 There are three PROWs and one Bridleway, these would need to be relocated.
 From Cambridge Road (B1383), these are generally accessed directly across the road from Pennington Lane (an Essex designated ‘Protected Lane’).
 If they are relocated, then pedestrians and horse riders alike would need to travel along the Cambridge Road, this is dangerous and unacceptable.